• Skip to primary navigation

 • ¼ cup raw sunflower seeds

-• Shaved parmesan, vegan if needed optional
+• 2 oz shaved parmesan, vegan if needed optional

 Step-by-step imagesScroll back to find detailed recipe photos!